Dara Taylor

-Dara Taylor is an American composer for film and television scores.
-A Hollywood Music in Media Awards-nominated composer, she has composed music for a number of Independent films including thrillers, dramas, and comedies.
-A frequent collaborator with Christopher Lennertz, she has contributed additional music to ABC's Agent Carter, Galavant, and Lifetime’s Child Genius, as well as arrangements and score production for studio productions like Bad Moms, Baywatch, Smurfs: The Lost Village, and Sausage Party.
-In 2015, she was nominated for the Hollywood Music in Media Awards for her score for the Together Magic film Undetectable.
-In 2016, she was one of the composers asked to take part in Women in Film’s Women Composers in Media concert.
+Dara Taylor is an American composer for film and television.
+A Hollywood Music in Media Awards nominated composer, she has worked on a range of independent and studio productions across genres including drama, comedy, and thriller.
+She is a frequent collaborator of Christopher Lennertz, contributing additional music and score production to projects including Agent Carter, Galavant and Child Genius, as well as films such as Bad Moms, Baywatch, Smurfs: The Lost Village, and Sausage Party.
+Taylor has composed original scores for films including The Invitation (2022), The Noel Diary (2022), and Strays (2023).
+In 2015, she was nominated for a Hollywood Music in Media Award for her score for Undetectable.